 In 1988, a Friends of the Raynham Library group was formed.
 The Friends help support the library by sponsoring museum passes for patrons, holding book sales and other fund raising activities for the library, organizing and helping at special events and programs, and often purchasing useful items and equipment for the library.

-The library became a member of the SAILS network in August, 2001.
+The library became a member of the SAIL network in August, 2001 and began circulating materials through the network in 2001.
 The SAILS network connects 60 libraries in the Eastern Subregion of Massachusetts and provides a great resource sharing program between the libraries.
 Automating the Raynham Public Library was a major step in providing well-equipped library services to the citizens of our town.

 The Raynham Public Library offers several programs for children including: story hours, monthly movie nights, and holiday craft days.